brennanbrown/old-blog/_posts/2016/2016-05-22-the-hobbyist.md

 #### Sincerity

-<span>B</span>ut if you manage to get far enough to find your passion, you’re only halfway there if you keep it hidden from the world.
+But if you manage to get far enough to find your passion, you’re only halfway there if you keep it hidden from the world.
 It’s understandable too, though.
 A harsh truth is that people too often reserve themselves, using self-deprecating humor as a way to distance themselves from others.

 Sarcasm and irony are used to deflect the idea of being honest and sincere.
 We would rather have people think poorly about a false version of ourselves than know what they actually think about who we are.
 Parody can only go so far, though, as it needs an original to mock in the first place.